randy3k/UnitTesting-example/README.md

 ------------

-This is an getting start example on using [UnitTesting](https://github.com/randy3k/UnitTesting) to test a sublime 2 and 3 package locally and via CI services such as [travis-ci](https://travis-ci.org) and [appveyor](http://www.appveyor.com).
+This is an simple example to use [UnitTesting](https://github.com/randy3k/UnitTesting) to test a Sublime Text package on a local machine and via continuous integration services such as [travis-ci](https://travis-ci.org) and [appveyor](http://www.appveyor.com).

 For testing syntax_test files, go directly to [testing syntax_test files](README.md#testing-syntax_test-files).

-Install [PackageReloader](https://github.com/randy3k/PackageReloader) to reload the package automatically before running the tests.

 Preparation